Maxim Ksuta

 The ruins of Halshany Castle.

-Also known as the Black Castle (although it is built of red brick), the residence formerly rivaled Mir Castle as the most elegant private château of the Grand Duchy of Lithuania.
-The name Black Castle in fact originally applies to a fictional building from a book by Uladzimir Karatkievich, which was loosely based on Halshany Castle.
+Also known as the Black Castle (despite being constructed of red brick), it once rivaled Mir Castle as the most elegant private château in the Grand Duchy of Lithuania.
+In fact, the name “Black Castle” originally referred to a fictional building in a novel by Uladzimir Karatkievich, which was only loosely based on Halshany Castle.

 More images